 Cost: Gate admission ($8 for adults and $6 for kids).
 50% off coupons are available at Safeway.

 One of the more wonderful Christmas traditions that we’ve adopted over the years is a visit to Heritage Park during the Christmas season and partake in Once Upon a Christmas.
 Somehow the park always manages to impress me and this year was no exception.
 We planned to go for a couple of hours and ended up staying for the entire day.

 The synagog was all dressed up for Hanukkah.
-Jewish women explained the candle and food rituals that occur over during the course of the week.
-Niña learned how to play with a dreidel, a four-sided spinning top used in games that the persecuted pretended to play with in the woods to hide their religious practices from officials.
+Jewish women explained the candle and food rituals that occur during the course of the week.
+La Niña learned how to play with a dreidel, a four-sided spinning top used in games that the persecuted pretended to play within the woods to hide their religious practices from officials.